rdkrajunus/BeatTheBox/README.md

 **Richard Krajunus**

 ## Abstract
-I was introduced to Beat the Box on a snowboarding trip to Vail, CO.
+I was introduced to Beat the Box, a card game, on a snowboarding trip to Vail, CO.
 My friends and I had a great time playing in our hotel room after a day's ride, however after about our 3rd loss in a row we began to think what any normal person
 would: THIS GAME IS IMPOSSIBLE!
 We tried for days without luck, and it seemed